xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/clioptions/mainpagetitle.md

-The title to be displayed on the main page.
+Title displayed on the main API documentation page.

 ## Signature

 ```typescript
 mainPageTitle: string;
 ```

+## Remarks

+When specified, this title overrides the default title generated from the project brief.
+When empty, the title is automatically constructed from the project configuration.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>